mattburnett-repo/generic-fse-code-challenge/frontend/README.md

 ## Getting Started / Docker
 A Docker container of this repo can be found [here](https://hub.docker.com/repository/docker/mattburnett01/generic-fse-frontend).
 It has instructions for use.

+Use the [.sample-env file](./.sample-env) (rename to .env) for basic / default required vars

+* You will not be able to log in using OAuth.
+You will need to provide Google / Github ids / secrets / redirect URLs to use OAuth.
+However, you can register / log in using username / password to see the app

 You should start the authServer container before running the frontend container.
 Instructions are [here](https://hub.docker.com/repository/docker/mattburnett01/generic-fse-authserver)

 You should start the backend container before running the frontend container.
 Instructions are [here](https://hub.docker.com/repository/docker/mattburnett01/generic-fse-backend)